 Bloomberg Law can help you understand and apply legal issues to your legal memo assignment, so your final product addresses all relevant points right out of the gate.

 What’s the difference between a closed legal memo and an open legal memo?

 A closed legal memo is an assignment where you are given the case law or other primary law to be used in your writing.
-Far more challenging is an open legal memo, where you will need to research and identify the relevant law, analyze the most legally significant facts involving a particular client, and provide a critical assessment of how the court will apply the law to the matter.
+Far more challenging is an open legal memo, where you will need to research and identify the relevant law, investigate and analyze the most legally significant facts involving a particular client, and provide a critical assessment of how the court may apply the law to the matter.